The-Singularity-Research/universal-classifier/README.md

 ### Data Reuploading Classifier Training Data on make_moons

 #### Generating the Data
-Here we generate the data make_moons from sckikit-learn:
+Here we generate the data make_moons from scikit-learn:
 ```python
 # Generate training and test data
 num_training = 200